XZ3R5T/My-Portfolio/README.md

 ## Description

-This portfolio website is a single-page application that highlights my interests.
+This portfolio website highlights a few of  my interests.
 It includes sections for my bio, skills, projects, and contact information.

 ## Installation